learn-co-curriculum/swift-math-readme/README.md

 Functions are the primary means of reducing complexity and making programs easier to read.
 Instead of having hundreds or thousands (or tens of thousands) of lines of code, you can break that up in functions to make you code easier to understand.
 Some functions are just a single line and others are hundreds of lines of code but a good rule of thumb is that a function should be between 10 and 100 lines of code; fewer lines of code than that and creating the function may not be worth the trouble, and more lines of code than that means you probably have more complexity than you want and should probably break that function into two or more functions if possible.

  Most functions return some kind of value; either something which is retrieved, computed, or just a code indicating success or failure.
-For example, here's a function which returns the average of two Doubles:
+For example, here's a function which returns the average of two `Int`s:

 ````Swift
 func average(a: Int, b: Int) -> Int {